Zhangtianpu/zhangtianpu.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 4
-cv_pdf: example_pdf.pdf
+cv_pdf: TianpuZhang_CV.pdf
-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: If you are interested in my background, you can click to download my resume.
 ---